Issued June 2021, re-issued January 2023

 - one, setting aside the DOCAs benefited no one, not even O;

 - two, an abuse of the DOCAs process could not be made out.

 The challenge had “failed completely to establish any of the requirements of s 445D”.

-While, to an outsider, the outcome might seem rather too expedient, it needs to be seen in the context of the low level of expectations that insolvency offers, certainly to unsecured creditors – that is, it is the best of a bad lot, often marginally.
+While, to an outsider, the outcome might seem rather too expedient, it needs to be seen in the context of the low level of expectations that insolvency offers, certainly to unsecured creditors – that is, it is the best of a bad lot, if often only marginally.
 The public interest is set low and the counterfactual, liquidation, is lower still.

 One needs to see through the reasoning in such standard findings.
 To say that creditors determine their own best interests is rather specious when the options are invariably A and A+1; [the details of the DOCA were not disclosed in the judgment].
 As to the public interest, that would better be assessed in 12 months time, to see if the newly restructured company continued as a going concern and as an employer and avoided the problems of the past.
 There is little done to check on that assessment and the law does not particularly require an advance opinion about it.
 The law also requires creditors’ interests to be the focus, not that of employees in particular.

 Perhaps the “better than a liquidation” test is too low, for the time and costs of DOCAs, and of any challenges.

 While insolvency is not all about the money, in that it meets various other needs – including here an on-going business and employment, both rather expediently assessed – what creditors receive one way or another, while a criterion of the legal test under s 439A, is often inconsequential – the term ‘derisory dividends’ is often used.

 In Mustang Marine, the Judge noted two alternative views on derisory dividends,

 - that neither an administrator nor the court should conclude that “anything goes” in a deed of company arrangement provided that dissatisfied creditors get some return, however modest, or derisory; or, alternately